LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Events

 Libraries have events in them.
-Plymouth ones are listed on their website, the sheer amount of events account for a large proportion of the website.
+Plymouth ones are listed on their website, these account for almost a third of all pages on the Council website.

-[This script]() runs throughout each day, updating a data file held online of all the library events.
+An online script runs throughout each day, updating a data file held online of all the library events.
 The events are then published into a separate URL, which published

 This data is also used in the library finder to provide filters like the facilities.
 Someone can search for the nearest library offering code clubs for example.
 And the finder will display when the next event is being held.